mariadb-corporation/mariadb-connector-nodejs/README.md

 **Non-blocking MariaDB and MySQL client for Node.js.**

-MariaDB and MySQL client, 100% javascript, compatible with node 6+, with promise API.
+MariaDB and MySQL client, 100% JavaScript, compatible with Node.js 6+, with the Promise API.

-Why a new client when having already nice and popular [mysql](https://www.npmjs.com/package/mysql) and [mysql2](https://www.npmjs.com/package/mysql2) client ? <br/>
-To offer new functionality like insert streaming, pipelining, and make no compromise on performance.
+## Why a New Client?

+While there are existing MySQL clients that work with MariaDB, (such as the [mysql](https://www.npmjs.com/package/mysql) and [mysql2](https://www.npmjs.com/package/mysql2) clients), the MariaDB Node.js Connector offers new functionality, like [Insert Streaming](#insert-streaming) and [Pipelining](#pipelining) while making no compromises on performance.

-### Streaming insert data
+### Insert Streaming

+Using a Readable stream in your application, you can stream `INSERT` statements to MariaDB through the Connector.

 ```javascript

     https.get('https://someContent', readableStream => {